voropali1/KarateClub/README.md

 # Karate Club

 This project uses Java Spring Boot for the development of the backend.
-Below are the main features and technologies that my project includes:
+Below are the main features and technologies that our project includes:

 ## Main Features